wefuzz/multiversity/docs/Blockchain Introduction/ethereum-intro.md

 #### Messages
 - Essentially, a message is like a transaction, except it is produced by a contract and not an external actor.
 - A message is produced when a contract currently executing code executes the `CALL` opcode, which produces and executes a message.
-- Like a transaction, a messag leads to the recipient account running its code.
+- Like a transaction, a message leads to the recipient account running its code.
 - Thus, contracts can have relationships with other contracts in exactly the same way that external actors can.

 A message contains: